turulomio/unogenerator/README.md

 This is a Hello World example.
 You get the example in odt, docx and pdf formats:

-First you have to launch libreoffice as a service.
-Run `unogenerator_start`.

 ```python
 from unogenerator import ODT_Standard
 with ODT_Standard() as doc: